Introduction

 - the technical complexity of the grant precludes Grants administration.

-A permanent exemption will only be considered where it can be demonstrated that there are exceptional circumstances cannot be overcome or resolved.
+A permanent exemption will only be considered where it can be demonstrated that there are exceptional circumstances that cannot be overcome or resolved.

 Evaluation requirements

-Grants administration should be designed and implemented with all 9 key principles in mind however during the evaluate phase of the grants lifecycle, officials should focus on the principle “an outcomes orientation”.
+Grants administration should be designed and implemented with all 9 key principles in mind however during the evaluate phase of the grants lifecycle, officials should focus on the principle an outcomes orientation.
 This principle focuses on achieving government policy outcomes.
 When determining whether a grant or group of grants have successfully met the policy outcomes appropriate evaluation methods need to be used.

 Evaluation strategies